Understanding Venous Stasis Dermatitis

 Early on, you may notice orange-brown spots, sometimes called cayenne pepper spots.
 These develop when pressure from the swelling causes capillaries to burst.
 The discoloration may progress to red or brown around your ankles and lower legs as hemosiderin, a pigment that forms when the blood’s hemoglobin breaks down, builds up in the tissues.
 You may also notice:

-And if stasis dermatitis goes untreated, the edema can move to the calf and cause open sores, called venous ulcers, to form on the lower legs and tops of feet.
+And if stasis dermatitis goes untreated, the edema can move to the calf and cause open sores, called venous ulcers, to form on the lower legs and tops of the feet.
 These ulcers can bleed, ooze, become infected, and leave scars.
 A severe case of stasis dermatitis can cause permanent skin changes.

 Risks for venous stasis dermatitis